Rugby-Genia, Foley return to Australia team for Wales blockbuster

 By Nick Mulvenney

-TOKYO, Sept 27 (Reuters) - Australia coach Michael Cheika has changed his halfback pairing for Sunday's blockbuster Pool D clash of the Rugby World Cup against Wales, bringing Will Genia and Bernard Foley back into the side in place of Nic White and Christian Leali’ifano.
+TOKYO, Sept 27 (Reuters) - Australia coach Michael Cheika dropped a few selection bombshells on Friday when he brought scrumhalf Will Genia and flyhalf Bernard Foley into his team for Sunday's blockbuster Rugby World Cup Pool D clash against Wales.

-Scrumhalf White and flyhalf Leali’ifano came into the tournament as the incumbents after firing Australia to a thumping victory over New Zealand in Perth and both started the opening victory against Fiji last weekend.

-Genia made a big difference when he came off the bench in Sapporo, while Leali’ifano took a battering from the Fijians as Australia came from behind to win.

-In other backline changes, Kurtley Beale has been dropped to the bench with Dane Haylett-Petty coming in at fullback to face what is expected to be an aerial bombardment from the Six Nations champions at Tokyo Stadium.
+In other changes, Kurtley Beale was dropped to the bench with Dane Haylett-Petty coming in at fullback to face what is expected to be an aerial bombardment from the Six Nations champions at Tokyo Stadium.

 Adam Ashley-Cooper replaced the banned Reece Hodge on the right wing and will win his 120th cap for his country in a match that is likely to decide which of the two countries tops the pool.